sohailchikoo/Cars-Sold/README.md

 Market Share Breakdown: Calculates and displays the market share percentage for each brand.
 Trend Analysis: Tracks changes in sales over time, highlighting growth and decline.
 Comparative Insights: Compares brand performance across regions or timeframes.

+Understand the total number of cars sold for various brands.
+Calculate the market share each brand holds.
+Explore sales trends across different periods and regions.
+Perform comparative analyses to identify growth opportunities and assess performance.